da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

     [appHome] - appHome is the full physical path to a local installation of the ContentBroker which automatically gets installed by the test system in order to run the automated acceptance tests.

-### Build and acceptance test the application on a Continuous Integration machine

-The build process on a dedicated build machine works more or less the same, with a few exceptions discussed here.
-To execute the build process run:

-    1. cd [...]/DNSCore/ContentBroker
-    2. mvn clean && mvn verify -Pci

-Remarks:

-    * -Pci
-        this is the environment setting of the install script which indicates we're on a development workstation.
-This leads to a ContentBroker configuration which provides access to the real iRODS storage layer and the real Fedora presentation layer.

-### Getting the build

-The ContentBroker which gets tested is automatically installed from the installer which is build at

-    [...]/DNSCore/ContentBroker/target/installation

-or

-    /ci/DNSCore/ContentBroker/target/installation

-After the test have passed successfully, you can use this installer to set up a ContentBroker on another machine.

 ### Running application at the build machine